Satishshekhar12/Tic-tac-toe/README.md

 ### Running the App
 Start the development server:
 ```
-npm start
+npm run dev
 ```
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open link to view it in your browser.

 ## Usage
 Click on any square to make your move.
 The game will announce the winner or a draw.
 Click "Restart" to play again.